-At U.lab people contribute and expand their disciplinary knowledge and expertise through currently six programs:
+At U.lab people have contributed and expanded their disciplinary knowledge and expertise through six programs:

 - Entrepreneurship Lab is a full semester subject in which students leverage their discipline knowledge and work in mixed teams to learn and apply skills of ‘Design Thinking’ and ‘Creative Enterprise’ to develop solutions for the real world in collaboration with industry sponsors.

 - GroundBreaker is a series of public innovation workshops and panel debates tied to an innovation research program.
-GroundBreaker aims to explore and build new tools for open innovation, collaborative innovation and crowd-share innovation and was first held in 2012 in partnership with the Australian Design Center.
+GroundBreaker aims to explore and build new tools for open innovation, collaborative innovation and crowd-share innovation.
+It was first held in 2012 in partnership with the Australian Design Center.

 - BikeTank is an intensive one hour exploration into a defined topic hosted by emerging and leading thinkers, contributing to a bigger picture project.
 So far 14 BikeTanks were held in 2011, 2013 and 2014 e.g. in partnership with the City of Sydney.

 - Creative Minds is a customizable workshop format in which participants tackle innovation challenges.
 The creative journey is facilitated using design thinking.
 Creative Minds is open to the public.

 - CitySwitch is a student exchange program between Japan, China, Indonesia and Australia, where urban designers, architects, design thinker and artists collaborate over five days on the activation of urban spaces.